apache/beam/contributor-docs/code-change-guide.md

   }
   ```

-* It is up to the task that runs the test to specify the runner.
-Common entries:
+* The task that runs the test needs to specify the runner.
+The following examples demonstrate how to specify the runner:
-  * `:sdks:java:io:google-cloud-platform:integrationTest` run GCP IO integration test on direct runner
+  * To run a Google Cloud I/O integration test on the Direct Runner, use `:sdks:java:io:google-cloud-platform:integrationTest`
-  * `:runners:google-cloud-dataflow-java:googleCloudPlatformLegacyWorkerIntegrationTest` run integration tests on Dataflow Legacy runner: * `:runners:google-cloud-dataflow-java:googleCloudPlatformRunnerV2IntegrationTest` run integration test on Dataflow runner v2
+  * To run integration tests on the standard Dataflow runner, use `:runners:google-cloud-dataflow-java:googleCloudPlatformLegacyWorkerIntegrationTest`
+  * To run integration test on Dataflow runner v2, use `:runners:google-cloud-dataflow-java:googleCloudPlatformRunnerV2IntegrationTest`

-In general, Refer to the gradle command that the GHA workflow runs to find how to run it locally.
+To see how to run your workflow locally, refer to the Gradle command that the GHA workflow runs.

 Example invocation:
 ```